-Up to Now is the six-minute movie created by Ayin Es (Carol), Jonathan Nesmith, and Susan Holloway as part of the the Exodus Project.
-This slick custom engraved flash drive is a beautifully vibrant play of the movie at its highest definition.
+Up to Now is the six-minute movie created by Ayin Es (then Carol), Jonathan Nesmith, and Susan Holloway as part of the the Exodus Project.
 Narrated by Ayin Es, the story covers their "exodus" into the high desert terrain near the Joshua Tree National Monument in Southern California.

 Both literal and semi-abstract, the film features Ayin's animated characters against the unique Joshua Tree landscape.
 The two main characters are, "Moppet" - a long time autobiographical rag doll that Ayin has used to represent themselves in their art, and a giraffe-like thing named "Yuddy," who has a yud (Hebrew letter) as its head, which is meant to represent the artist's spiritual quest.
 In Jewish mysticism, the yud is also known as The Infinite Point.
 It is the spark of G-d's infinite light to make a place for creation within a single void.
 Thus, the yud has the power to contain EVERYTHING - a kind of ultimate learning experience for Moppet to live along side their emotional baggage (or "junk") throughout their trek in the desert.

 Moppet learns to live with their "junk" by way of studying the Kabbalah.
 And in the case of this particular story, they find their childlike desire for adventure, truth, and understanding.